 Gabriel graduated from the University of Lancaster with an Integrated Masters degree in Theoretical Physics with 1st Class Honours and he is currently into his 2nd year of PhD studies there in the area of Quantum Optics.
-He is currently Station Manager at NaSTA Award Winning LA1TV where he is involved in all areas of production and live broadcast.
-He worked as a researcher for BBC Science at Broadcasting House on the Professor Brian Cox series FORCES OF NATURE while still an undergraduate.
+As Station Manager at NaSTA Award Winning LA1TV he is involved in all areas of production and live broadcast.
+He worked as a researcher for BBC Science at Broadcasting House on the Professor Brian Cox series FORCES OF NATURE, while still an undergraduate!
 He is an accomplished editor, cameraman and researcher and our go-to technical wizard.
-He is also producing and directing for the company and is currently in production as director/producer on a new Hard science piece, which he will also be presenting.
+He also produces and directs for the company and is currently in production as director/producer on a new Hard science piece, which he will also be presenting.
 He is also co-producing our latest feature 'The Bough Breaks' due to complete 2020.
 Recent awards include honours in Editing and Cinematography for the documentary feature 'The Village on the Loch'.
 His ambition is to produce science output to inspire and educate the next generation of young scientists.
 Click here for his .IMDb page.

 DANNY STRONG (MSc) -